b1ek/homepage.js/README.md

 ## Build the resume
 cd to `react/resume` and run `build.sh`.
-If you are running in debug mode, run `yarn/npm start`
+If you are running in debug mode, run `yarn/npm start`.

+**Note**: Generally, the app will build the resume by itself, although there is some exceptions.

 ## Generate the key
 Cd to root of project and run `scripts/generate_key.py`